peake100/rogerRabbit-go/README.md

 Motivations
 -----------

-[streadway/amqp](https://github.com/streadway/amqp), the official rabbitMQ driver for Go, is an excellent library with a great API but limited scope.
-By design, It offers a full implementation of the AMQP spec, but comes with very few quality-of-life featured beyond that.
+[streadway/amqp](https://github.com/streadway/amqp), the sanctioned RabbitMQ driver for Go, is an excellent library with a great API but limited scope.
+It offers a full implementation of the AMQP spec, but comes with very few additional quality-of-life features.

 From its documentation: